-a lead character in Aquamarine
+a lead character in the contemporary romance novel Aquamarine

 Tonya Claiborne was first introduced in my earlier contemporary romance novel, The Betrayal.
 She was the seventeen-year-old sister of Annette Claiborne, one of the antagonists, and I created her almost as an afterthought.
 Like her cousin, Emily, Tonya is an aspiring musician.
 She also has another talent; reading people’s body language.

 While only a minor character in The Betrayal, Tonya nonetheless had a significant role.
 We’ll meet an adult Tonya in Aquamarine.
 A music major at The University of North Texas, Tonya looks forward to graduating the following year.
 She’s also in love with Evan, and they plan to marry once they graduate.
 However, things don’t always go as planned, and Tonya’s life is about to change in ways she could have never imagined.

 Tonya is a purely fictional character.
 However, in my own life’s journey I’ve run across a few rare individuals who excelled at reading body language, and I was amazed at how accurately they perceived other people.
 It’s a skill I would have liked to have had myself.

 Aquamarine is currently available for the Amazon Kindle.
 A paperback edition is coming soon.